Welcome to our new Outdoor Learning area!

 - Interpersonal Skills – The activities that take place in the outdoor classroom have a focus on team-work, be it whole class, small group or paired work.
 The pupils work with children outside of their regular friendship groups to encourage understanding and acceptance of all class members and preparation for life beyond school – (links to Every Child Matters)

 - Intrapersonal Skills – At the end of each outdoor session the children take part in a “Reflect and Review” activity to encourage them to think about their thoughts and feelings about the session.
 The children who found activities a challenge will be encouraged to talk about how it made them feel when they eventually succeeded.
 These discussions will be taken further based on how to transfer the feelings to an “in class” situation when they feel work is too hard, to encourage them to “have a go”- (links to S.E.A.L.)

 - Health – We feel that our children benefit well from working outdoors in the fresh air and this supports them in developing their physical needs as well as their academic needs.

 - Academic achievement - All the activities that take place in the Outdoor Classroom can be linked to the National Curriculum and it is hoped that with its multi-sensory approach, children will enjoy and learn from the work done outdoors.

 - Language development - 98% of our pupils speak English as an additional language.
-Through high quality learning experiences in the forest we aim for children’s language development to improve.
+Through high quality learning experiences in the outdoor learning area we aim for children’s language development to improve.
 Children will develop strong social skills and all pupils will build upon their life skills.
 We want children to feel challenged yet safe when taking risks.
 Pupils will have the opportunities to continue learning through play.